bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 ---
 # Introduction to WAMP

->The Web Application Messaging Protocol (WAMP) is a routed protocol for polyglot distributed applications with all application agents connecting to a WAMP Router that performs message routing between them.
-WAMP unifies the two most important communication patterns under a single protocol: Publish-Subscribe and Routed Remote Procedure Calls.{.definition}
+The Web Application Messaging Protocol (WAMP) is a routed protocol for polyglot distributed applications with all application agents connecting to a WAMP Router that performs message routing between them.
+WAMP unifies the two most important communication patterns under a single protocol: Publish-Subscribe and Routed Remote Procedure Calls.

 In WAMP, agents that want to interact with each other, called WAMP clients, connect to a WAMP Router.
 The WAMP Router is in effect an **L7 application networking platform**.